-- Interventions in Swift House inspired by the Wedgwood anti-slavery medallion and led by local young people in collaboration with V&A Wedgwood Collection.
+- Interventions in The Goods Yard inspired by the Wedgwood anti-slavery medallion and led by local young people in collaboration with V&A Wedgwood Collection.

 - Hands-on programme in BCB’s science lab inspiring visitors to get involved by making and playing with clay – from exploring traditional techniques to experimenting with contemporary processes.

 ‘We’re really excited to be back with such a vibrant festival programme.
 As well as bringing life back to the city, the festival will be a chance to show how contemporary artists are using clay to create very contemporary, thought-provoking and often politically charged work, many of them taking inspiration from Stoke-on-Trent’s extraordinary industrial heritage.
 This year’s festival is about supporting the artists and communities we work with and welcoming visitors back to the city.’

 The Goods Yard is the focal point of the festival, with AWARD and Fresh – which brings together 25 early career ceramic artists – taking centre stage.
 A new body of work exploring the subject of menstruation created by 2019 AWARD winners Vicky Lindo and Bill Brookes will sit alongside works created through industry residencies in the city by 2019 Fresh Talent winners Alice Walton, Toni de Jesus, Pam Su and Laura Plant.